After the Pedestal, the 6th Annual of Smaller Sculpture from the Region

 Bernard Matambo, Dianne McIntyre, and Johnny Coleman (l to r)

-about the artists Johnny Coleman (CAP 2003) is Chair of the Art department and Professor of Art and African American Studies at Oberlin College.
+Johnny Coleman (CAP 2003) is Chair of the Art department and Professor of Art and African American Studies at Oberlin College.
 He received a BFA at Otis Art Institute and MFA from UC San Diego.
 His installation art and sound design have been created at galleries and museums in Cleveland including MOCA Cleveland and in Akron, Buffalo, San Diego, Santa Barbara, Chicago and other venues nationally.
 As a performance artist and set designer he appeared at Brooklyn Academy of Music, NY, and his work is included in numerous private collections.
 His work springs from the particularities of his personal experience and as homage to family, community, and noted caretakers of the culture.
 Raised in California, his foreparents are from Boston, North Carolina, Alabama, Virginia, and West Africa.

 Dianne McIntyre (CAP 2006) is an independent choreographer creating works for concert dance and theatre.
 A student of dance in Cleveland as a child, she received a BFA from Ohio State University.
 A 2007 Guggenheim Fellow, she directed her own dance-music ensemble in New York which toured internationally.
 McIntyre creates dances for university and professional ensembles including Alvin Ailey American Dance Theater.
 Her theatre work has been on Broadway and numerous regional theaters in Cleveland, Washington, DC, Dallas, Los Angeles, Chicago, Boston, Baltimore, St. Louis, Syracuse, and La Jolla.
 She returned to Cleveland in 2003 after residing in New York since 1970.
 Her foreparents are from Virginia, New York state, South Carolina, Jamaica, and Guinea, West Africa.